jforissier/secvideo_demo/README.md

 ## TL;DR

-1. Install the required compilers, tools and libraries:
+1. Install the required compilers, tools and libraries (I am using Ubuntu 14.04 x86_64 as my development system):
 ```sh
 $ sudo apt-get install uuid-dev gcc-arm-linux-gnueabihf
 # On x86_64 systems only #